INTEGRATION

 To ensure a smooth integration experience for our users we provide the following:

-• Beta Features: New features may be released as experimental for early testing and feedback.
-Features that are experimental are marked with the BETA tag.
+• Experimental Features: New features may be released as experimental for early testing and feedback.
+Features that are experimental are marked with the EXPERIMENTAL tag.
+Please see the below section on The EXPERIMENTAL Tag for more information.
+We are currently in the process of transitioning from the old BETA tag to the new EXPERIMENTAL tag, please reach out if there is any confusion during this transition.

 • Sandbox Environment: Users can test their integration in a dedicated sandbox environment without production impact.
 Our sandbox environment is duplication of the entire production system where we simulate responses from upstream systems (such as issuers).